It wouldn’t make sense to risk your entire tank on a cheap heater, right?

 To begin, glass is extremely fragile and is susceptible to cracks.
 As with anything else relating to fish tanks, cracks are not good.
 Therefore, make sure the heater fits perfectly and is not resting against any rocks or decorations.

 This type of heater is generally more efficient than immersible heaters.
-They are slightly more expensive, but the extra cost is definitely worth it.
-They provide more flexibility, consistency, and tend to be a lot safer for the fish.
+They are usually more expensive, but definitely worth it.
+They provide more flexibility, consistency, and tend to be a lot safer for fish.

-These heaters sit outside on the main aquarium. they are usually located in the sump or connect between the sump and the tank.
+These heaters are usually located in the sump or connect between the sump and the tank.

 External heaters tend to be the safest option in regard to your fish.
-Since fish don’t have direct access, accidental burns or cracks are impossible.
+Since fish can’t brush against them, accidental burns or cracks are impossible.

-Though they are very safe, external heaters can be difficult to set up and quite expensive.
-In reality, the cost is only justified if you are planning on setting up a huge tank, probably 500 gallons or more.
+Though they are very safe, external heaters are sometimes difficult to set up and often expensive.
+In my opinion, the cost is only justified if you are planning on setting up a huge tank (500+ gallons) which are harder to heat with other designs.

-As the name implies, these heaters are buried in the substrate matter than lines the bottom of the tank.
+As the name implies, these heaters are buried in the sand or gravel substrate.
 These are not common in the US, which makes them expensive and hard to find in stores.
-That being said, they are the best type of heaters for planted aquariums.
+That being said, they can be great for planted aquariums since they encourage good root health and sprout growth.

 Here are several things you should keep in mind when trying to find the best aquarium heater for your needs:

 Because of the inherent dangers related to heaters, it is extremely important to select a shatterproof and shockproof model.
-Damaging the glass on a heater can cause serious issues, including overheating and toxic chemical leaks.
+Damaging the glass on a heater can cause serious issues, including overheating and electrocution.

-It is extremely important to get the right size heater for you fish tank.
+It is extremely important to get the right size heater for your fish tank.
 A heater that is too small will not be able to heat the entire tank.
-The heater will attempt to heat the water 24/7 and never actually achieve the desired temperate, which can cause damage.
-If anything, it is best to go with an oversized heater; never go too small.

 Important Safety Features